 Use the information in the "More information" section to help you determine whether a particular hotfix or update applies to the server cluster.
 Before you install a particular hotfix or update, we recommend that you review the original Microsoft Knowledge Base (KB) article that describes that hotfix or update.

 .
-If for any reason you cannot immediately apply Service Pack 1, we recommend you install the following Windows Server 2008 R2 hotfixes, depending on your environment:
+If for any reason you cannot immediately apply SP1, we recommend that you install the following Windows Server 2008 R2 hotfixes, depending on your environment.

 We recommend that you install the following hotfixes if you plan to install the failover clustering feature on Windows Server 2008 R2 Core: